Serge Vohor: Fourth term as prime minister

 On 24 April 2011 (Easter Sunday), Prime Minister Sato Kilman was narrowly ousted by a parliamentary vote of no confidence, by twenty-six votes to twenty-five.
 Usually, the opposition, led by Edward Natapei, had not fielded a candidate to succeed him.
 Parliament thus elected Serge Vohor to the post.

-His election was declared invalid on 13 May 2011, as he had been elected only bt a relative majority in Parliament, not an absolute one.
+His election was declared invalid on 13 May 2011, as he had been elected only by a relative majority in Parliament, not an absolute one.

 Subsequent career

 On 23 March 2013, new Prime Minister Moana Carcasses Kalosil appointed him Minister for Health.
 He lost office when the Carcasses government was brought down by a motion of no confidence on 15 May 2014.

 In June 2015, following a further change of government, Vohor became Minister of Foreign Affairs in the government of Sato Kilman.

 In October 2015, Serge Vohor, together with several other MPs, was convicted of bribery by the Vanuatu Supreme Court.
 Vohor was found to have accepted 1,000,000 vatu from Moana Carcasses MP, in return for support in a motion of no-confidence against the government of Joe Natuman.
 At one point during the trial, Vohor attacked a photographer outside the court house.
-Vohor was sentenced to 3 years imprisonment for his involvement in the bribery scandal.
+Vohor was sentenced to three years imprisonment for his involvement in the bribery scandal.
 He was also convicted for conspiring to pervert the course of justice.
 He served 18 months in jail.
 He was pardoned by the President of Vanuatu, Tallis Obed Moses, in September 2021, which restores his eligibility to run for public office again.

 In August 2022, he launched a leadership bid once again for the UMP, this time losing to Ishmael Kalsakau by a vote of 45 delegates to 22.
 After his defeat, Vohor left the party after more than 30 years and formed a new party called the Pikinini blong Graon (Children of the Land) Movement in September.

+Death

+Vohor died on Espiritu Santo on 22 November 2024, aged 69.